lanceman2/quickstream/README.md

 /usr/lib/x86_64-linux-gnu/libc.so.6
 ~~~

-This will print information to
+This will print information to stdout.

 The libquickstream.so run-time library top-block or graph object has no
 graph builder configuration.  libquickstream.so has no idea what a GUI